even13/CV/README.md

 ## Eve Noirault
 [Skills](#skills) | [Education](#education) | [Projects](#projects) |  [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/eve-noirault-251489a5)

-I am a Software Engineer in training at Makers Academy.
+I am a Software Engineer trained at Makers Academy.
 After spending 3 years as a specialist in 3D imaging for natural sciences, I am now looking to challenge myself in a new environment and secure a permanent position in a tech team.

 I have been drawn to a role within this field as my skills allow me to easily work with a variety of software and programmes due to my logical, analytical and problem-solving nature.